 2. Question all of your assumptions

 A good rule of thumb is to question things when the stakes of a decision are high.
-When you are talking about your company’s strategy, ask questions about assumptions and the future.

-For example, when Netflix appeared on the scene, Blockbuster considered Netflix a niche market and didn’t think streaming and on-demand services would take off.
-Blockbuster’s business model was about retail stores and renting physical copies of movies.
-They believed what worked in the past would work in the future.
-Their assumptions were wrong.
+For example, when Netflix appeared on the scene, Blockbuster saw Netflix as a niche market.
+They didn’t think streaming and on-demand services would take off.

-It would help if you challenged what you believe.
-It’s essential to gain new perspectives on your thinking.
 You can’t rest on your laurels.
 Depending too much on past successes can jeopardize your future.

 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”